Amagash/optimizing_a_pipeline_in_azure/README.md

 ## Summary
 **In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**
-###Problem statement
+### Problem statement

+This dataset contains data about telemarketing campaigns of banks and is part of the following research paper: [A Data-Driven Approach to Predict the
+Success of Bank Telemarketing](https://repositorio.iscte-iul.pt/bitstream/10071/9499/5/dss_v3.pdf)

+The goal is to predict the success of telemarketing calls for selling bank long-term deposits.

-This dataset contains data about marketing campaigns for a bank.
-This is a tabular dataset containing 32951 rows, 20 features and one target variable.
+The dataset is a tabular dataset containing 32951 rows, 20 features and one target variable.

 |    | Variable name | Type            | Description                                      | Example           |
 |----|---------------|-----------------|--------------------------------------------------|-------------------|